CodecoolGlobal/pizza-order-prototype-javascript-esicsordas/README.md

 <!-- USAGE EXAMPLES -->
 <div id="usage"></div>

-## Usage
+## Usage :joystick:

-In this project, you can find information about the organization, send message or donate.
+This is a webshop simulation, so you can select the amount of the potions you want to buy, fill the buyer information on the top of the page, and with the submit button, you can also send your order.
+You can also select the ingredients you want to avoid on the top of the page, and the potions that contain the selected ingredient, will be unavailable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>